Nicole de Moor

-Nicole de Moor (born 1984) is a Belgian politician, a member of CD&V. On 28 June 2022, she became Secretary of State for Asylum and Migration in the government of Alexander De Croo.
+Nicole de Moor (born 1984) is a Belgian politician, a member of CD&V, a Flemish Christian-democratic political party.
+She served as the Secretary of State for Asylum and Migration in the government of Alexander De Croo between 28 June 2022 and 3 February 2025.
+In that position, she contributed to the European Migration and Asylum Pact during the Belgian Presidency of the Council of the European Union in 2024.

 Early life and career

 De Moor studied law at Ghent University and the University of Amsterdam.
 From August 2008 to May 2009, she was a legal advisor at the Flemish Minorities Center and from May 2009 to November 2013, she was a researcher at Ghent University.
-In 2014, she obtained her doctorate in law.
+In 2014, she obtained a PhD in law with a thesis on international migration due to environmental degradation.
 From November 2013 to November 2014, she worked as the Commissioner General for Refugees and Stateless Persons.
-Since 2021, she has been a member of the board of directors of the Koninklijke Vlaamse Schouwburg.
+She was a member of the board of directors of Enabel, the Belgian development agency.
+Since 2021, she has been a member of the board of directors of the Royal Flemish Theatre in Brussels.
+She is also a member of the United Nations Association Flanders Belgium.

 De Moor is married and mother of two children.